Embedding of Low-Dimensional Sensory Dynamics in Recurrent Networks: Implications for the Geometry of Neural Representation: Main Results

-To delineate the scope of our $C^1$ conclusions, we note that for chaotic driving systems, the synchronization function can exist but fail to be differentiable: so-called \emph{weak} generalized synchronization \cite{KellerJafriRamaswamy2013}.
-This occurs when bunching fails: the drive's expansion overwhelms the response's contraction.
+When backward expansion dominates contraction, the synchronization function can be continuous but not differentiable.
+This is weak generalized synchronization \citep{KellerJafriRamaswamy2013}.
+In the regular regime, the bound above rules it out.

-\begin{proposition}[No Weak GS for Regular Bases] For a regular base system with $\|D\phi^{-1}\|_{C^0(M)} \le \kappa$, if the RNN satisfies ESP with rate $\rho < 1/\kappa$, then the synchronization function is $C^1$.
-Weak (non-smooth) GS does not arise. \end{proposition}
+\begin{proposition}[Bunching Excludes Weak GS for Regular Bases] For a regular base system with $\|D\phi^{-1}\|_{C^0(M)} \le \kappa$, if the RNN satisfies ESP with rate $\rho < 1/\kappa$, then the synchronization function is $C^1$.
+Weak (non-smooth) generalized synchronization does not arise. \end{proposition}